entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 Note:
 > By default, these headers are hidden.
 A button allows you to display them.

-Finally, you can define the endpoint you want to consume, the HTTP method to use and, add headers if you need.
+Finally, you can define the endpoint you want to consume, the HTTP method to use and, add headers if needed.

 ![consume the customers API](./img/postman/postman-api-customers-result.png)

 > The expected result should have a 200 or equivalent answer from our API.
 > If you experience a 401 error, this probably means that the token is not valid anymore.
-> Because the token has a expiration period, it's mandatory to refresh it frequently.
+> Because the token has an expiration period, it's mandatory to refresh it frequently.

 ## Troubleshooting with Tokens timeout
 For security reasons, the access token timeout should always be short to avoid security issues if someone stealth the token.
 The refresh token aim to get a new token when the access token has expired.
-The flow should be:
+The process would be:
  1. Get the Access token (and the Refresh Token)
  2. Call the API
  3. Check if the token is still valid